tolomea/rotarycraft/README.md

 # Motivation
 A couple things in RotaryCraft bug me, things that don't feel quite right.

-Somewhere in the docs it says "the "load" on a shaft has no effect on its power consumption - a disconnected shaft still draws any and all power given to it, but simply wastes it".
+In RotaryCraft "the "load" on a shaft has no effect on its power consumption - a disconnected shaft still draws any and all power given to it, but simply wastes it".

 In reality a dangling shaft just spins and aside from adding a little friction has no effect on the rest of the system.